BPM to Delay Time Calculator – BPM to ms, Hz, Dotted & Triplet Notes

 This BPM to delay calculator turns tempo into practical delay times, so you can dial in echoes, repeats, and tempo-synced effects without guessing.
 If you have ever wondered how many milliseconds a quarter note is at 128 BPM, or what frequency equals a half-note tremolo, this tool gives you clear answers in one place.
 It is designed for music production, mixing, sound design, and anyone who wants tempo-locked timing in a DAW or on hardware pedals.

-To use it, enter your song tempo in BPM and choose your time signature if needed.
-The delay table updates instantly, showing milliseconds and Hertz for each subdivision.
+To use it, enter your song tempo in BPM.
+The delay table updates instantly, showing milliseconds and Hertz for each subdivision, while the bar timing panel shows one beat and one bar of 4/4.
 Pick the note value you want, then copy the millisecond value into your delay time setting or the Hertz value into a modulation rate.
 For example, a dotted eighth note is a classic rhythmic delay for guitars, while triplets can add swing to straight grooves.
 If you are setting a reverb, try a short pre-delay like 10 to 40 ms to keep vocals clear without losing space.

 Real-world use cases are everywhere: matching slapback delay to a rockabilly track, syncing ping-pong echoes to a synth arpeggio, aligning film cues to bar lengths, or keeping live pedal settings consistent across songs with different tempos.
 Save your favorite timings in session notes, and use the bar and beat readouts when a device lists only frequency instead of musical divisions.
 With a few clicks, this delay time calculator helps you stay in time and keep your effects musical.